vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 * Create a main playbook.
     * Create a file called "top.yaml".
     * The hosts defined is just "localhost".
-    * Abort script is "target_hosts" variable is not defined.
+    * Abort script if "target_hosts" variable is not defined.
-    * import a playbook with a variable called "playlist_imported" with any value".
+    * import a playbook with a variable called "playlist_imported" with any value.
 * Create another playbook called "imported.yaml"
     * The hosts for this playbook is  "target_hosts".
 You can optionally check for this variable, but the top playbook already checked for the variable.